Ohene Kwame Frimpong: Career

 Frimpong established Salt Media GH, a multimedia company that includes Salt 95.9 FM, Salt TV, and the online platform saltfmonline.com.
 He also launched Bofrot Puff Puff in 2021 as a quick mix for Bofrot, a Ghanaian breakfast delicacy.

 In 2024, he teamed up with Medikal to organise the Medikal Live in London concert at the Indigo O² in the UK.

 Politics

 In October 2023, he announced his intention to contest the seat of the Asante Akyem North Constituency as an independent candidate in the 2024 general elections.
 He was elected on December 7, 2024 in Ghana's general elections defeating Andy Kwame Appiah-Kubi, the incumbent MP.
 He and the other three independent candidates joined the NDC majority caucus in parliament.

 Philanthropy

-Frimpong supported the construction of a classroom unit at Savior M. A. School in Assnte Akyem Agogo.
+Frimpong supported the construction of a classroom unit at Savior M. A. School in Asante Akyem Agogo.
 In 2024, Ohene led the construction of a new clinic in Asante Agogo.